 - Consider “no-meeting blocks”.
 Skyscanner is currently encouraging its employees to step away from noon to 3 pm every day and spend time with their families, which is especially helpful for those working from home with kids.
 The Predictive Index also has 2-hour no-meeting blocks daily for their whole organization, to allow that needed flexibility and space for working parents (and all employees, really) in their calendar.

 - Provide back-up childcare.
-Set up a custom perk stipend that covers your employees’ family-related costs such as a babysitter or overnight nanny.
+Set up a child care stipend that covers your employees’ family-related costs such as a babysitter or overnight nanny.
 You could also achieve this by partnering with a caregiving provider such as Care.com to provide your employees with free premium membership and / or credits (for Care.com, they can use credits childcare or housekeeping services).
 Salesforce began offering this parental benefit to their employees in summer of 2020.

 - Start an employee support group, giving employees who have kids at home the opportunity to meet, share ideas and resources with one another, and talk about their challenges and successes during COVID-19.
 A great way to manage it is through a dedicated parents Slack channel - this is how Transfix does it with their channel #Transfixparents.